G00380316/Arch_Install/README.md

 ~/Arch_Install/install-scripts/cleanup.sh

 after install please make sure wallust was installed run the script in the install script directory (The wallust waybar config should be changing colours) Some packages may be missing but just use the "in <package>" to install any packages you would like.

+Example: "in wlogout"

+there is a good chance that this package wasnt installed

 There are two themes that may be needed to insall manually they are in the initial boot script.

 cd ~/.cache/hyde/themepatcher/